addyosmani/backbone-fundamentals/README.md

 The P in MVP stands for presenter.
 It's a component which contains the user-interface business logic for the view.
 Unlike MVC, invocations from the view are delegated to the presenter, which are decoupled from the view and instead talk to it through an interface.
 This allows for all kinds of useful things such as being able to mock views in unit tests.

-The most common implementation of MVP is one which uses a Passive View (a view which is for all intense purposes "dumb"), containing little to no logic.
+The most common implementation of MVP is one which uses a Passive View (a view which is for all intents and purposes "dumb"), containing little to no logic.
 MVP models are almost identical to MVC models and handle application data.
 The presenter acts as a mediator which talks to both the view and model, however both of these are isolated from each other.
-They effectively bind models to views, a responsibility which was previously held by controllers in MVC.
+They effectively bind models to views, a responsibility held by Controllers in MVC.
 Presenters are at the heart of the MVP pattern and as you can guess, incorporate the presentation logic behind views.

 Solicited by a view, presenters perform any work to do with user requests and pass data back to them.
 In this respect, they retrieve data, manipulate it and determine how the data should be displayed in the view.
 In some implementations, the presenter also interacts with a service layer to persist data (models).
 Models may trigger events but it's the presenters role to subscribe to them so that it can update the view.
 In this passive architecture, we have no concept of direct data binding.
 Views expose setters which presenters can use to set data.

 The benefit of this change from MVC is that it increases the testability of your application and provides a more clean separation between the view and the model.
 This isn't however without its costs as the lack of data binding support in the pattern can often mean having to take care of this task separately.

-Although a common implementation of a [Passive View](http://martinfowler.com/eaaDev/PassiveScreen.html) is for the view to implement an interface, there are variations on it, including the use of events which can decouple the View from the Presenter a little more.
-As we don't have the interface construct  in JavaScript, we're using more a protocol than an explicit interface here.
++Although a common implementation of a [Passive View](http://martinfowler.com/eaaDev/PassiveScreen.html) is for the view to implement an interface, there are variations on it, including the use of events which can decouple the View from the Presenter a little more.
+As we don't have the interface construct in JavaScript, we're using it more as more a protocol than an explicit interface here.
 It's technically still an API and it's probably fair for us to refer to it as an interface from that perspective.

 There is also a [Supervising Controller](http://martinfowler.com/eaaDev/SupervisingPresenter.html) variation of MVP, which is closer to the MVC and [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) patterns as it provides data-binding from the Model directly from the View.
-Key-value observing (KVO) plugins (such as Derick Bailey's Backbone.ModelBinding plugin) tend to bring Backbone out of the Passive View and more into the Supervising Controller or MVVM variations.
+Key-value observing (KVO) plugins (such as Derick Bailey's Backbone.ModelBinding plugin) introduce this idea of a Supervising Controller to Backbone.

 ##MVP or MVC?